Achno/gowall-docs/docs/scripts.md

 # Use gowall in Scripts

 :::danger IMPORTANT
-All the commands of this section are available in version `v.0.2.0` and above. ( `v.0.2.0` will be released in 8-9/2/2025 dd/mm/yyyy)
+All the commands of this section are available in version `v.0.2.0` and above.
 :::

 ### Preview all of the 25 built in Themes